300 Union Boulevard

 Peak - The economy may be in a period of low inflation, leading to investor uncertainty.
 It may lower risk premiums and might lead to more stock market returns.

 Please Note: All strategies should be considered carefully, and no strategy is suitable until you know your risk, goals and objectives.
 These methods are carefully considered when determining an effective strategy based on your investment profile.
 Based on changes to your financial situation and investment profile, a strategy might also require adjustment.
+Past performance is not indicative of future results.
+Diversification does not guarantee a profit or protect against a loss in a declining market.
+It is a method used to help manage investment risk.

 Please contact Doleman Wealth Management, LLC, for more details.